-Changing these variables only becomes effective in a new Emacs session.
-With this setup, the command $C-c \ C-t$ will cycle an entry from TODO to FEEDBACK, then to VERIFY, and finally to DONE.
+The vertical bar separates the TODO keywords (states that need action) from the DONE states (which need no further action.
+If you don't provide the separator bar, the last state is used as the DONE state.
+With this setup, the command C-c C-t will cycle an entry from TODO to FEEDBACK, then to VERIFY, and finally to DONE and DELEGATED.
 You may also use a prefix argument to quickly select a specific state.
-For example $C-3 \ C-c \ C-t$ will change the state immediately to VERIFY.
-If you define many keywords, you can use in-buffer completion (see Section 12.1 [Completion], page 69) to insert these words into the buffer.
-Changing a todo state can be logged with a timestamp, see Section 6.5.2 [Tracking TODO state changes], page 38 for more information.
+For example C-3 C-c C-t will change the state immediately to VERIFY.
+If you define many keywords, you can use in-buffer completion (see Section 12.1 [Completion], page 75) to insert these words into the buffer.
+Changing a todo state can be logged with a timestamp, see Section 7.4.2 [Tracking TODO state changes], page 44 for more information.